-Andy is a new teacher and an inner city high school that is like nothing he has ever seen before.
-The students have to go through a metal detector when they go through the front door and everything is basically run by a tough kid named Peter Stegman.
-Soon, Andy and Stegman become enemies and Stegman will stop at nothing to protect his turf and drug dealing business.
+Andrew Norris is a new teacher in an inner city high school that is like nothing he has ever seen before.
+This school is so dangerous that the students have to go through a metal detector at the front door and almost everything is run by a punk posse lead by a delinquent named Peter Stegman.
+Soon, Norris and Stegman clash and Stegman will stop at nothing to protect his turf and drug dealing business.
 Written by

 Josh Pasnak <email@example.com>

 Upset at the violent content after a screening, screenwriter Barry Schneider had his name taken off the credits as a screenwriter of the final film.
 See more »

 In the scene where Stegman and his gang go to the punk band club, the punk band Teenage Head are playing.
 The song that the band is playing is called "Got No Sense".
 Before Stegman gets on stage to stage dive, he gives a two fingered gesture to the crowd.
 The singer of the band onstage is next to Stegman singing the song, but his lips are not matching to the words of the song being played by the band.
 See more »